 CANADIAN YIELD CURVE Bank of Canada Bank Rate, 2yr, 10yr, 10yr less 2yr, 30yr, and 5yr Fixed Rate Mortgage and the TSX Real Estate Y/Y Momentum.
-See also the Real Long Rates and the Real 10yr Rate and the Interest Rate Spread and the Canadian Yield Curve
+See also the Real Long Rates and the Real 10yr Rate and the Interest Rate Spread

-In April 2019 the 10yr less 2yr spread (purple dotted plot line) ticked up 8 bps to 16 beeps away from inversion.
+In June 2019 the 10yr less 2yr spread (purple dotted plot line) again came in at only 4 beeps from inversion.

 Back then the bank rate was 4.5% and about to briefly foray into 4.8% territory until the BoC freaked and began heading towards zirpiness.
 The bank rate now is 2%.

 After 10.7 years of ZIRP and NIRP, it about time for global governments to start replacing monetary policy with fiscal policy.
 I don't think our social well being should be in the hands of knob twiddlers.